KAIST-HCIL/FS-Pad/firmware/README.md

 - Size of a force map grid
 - Debug mode

+## Calibrating position
+Once you set up the hardware, you should update the potentiometer range in the firmware.
+- In *firmware.ino*, set *debugMode* as *DEBUG_STICK*
+- Open Arduino's Serial monitor.
+- Check the raw potentiometer values (0~1023).
+Record the min/max values of X/Y axes inside your HW configuration's workspace.
+- In *firmware.ino*, modify the parameters: *minX, maxX, minY, maxY*.

 ## Data format
 Every data packet should have a mode indicator byte at the beginning. 'm' is for force map update and 'p' is for force point update.